postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/bitbucket-pipelines.md

 ## Configuring a Bitbucket Pipelines integration

-1. Open your API by selecting **APIs** in the left sidebar, and then selecting an API and a version. *Each API version can be linked to one CI project*.
+1. Open your API by selecting **APIs** in the sidebar, and then selecting an API and a version. *Each API version can be linked to one CI project*.
 1. Select the **Test** tab.
 1. Under **Connect to CI/CD Builds**, select **Bitbucket**.
 1. You'll be prompted to authorize Postman to access your Bitbucket account.
 After you grant access, you can close the browser tab and return to Postman.
 1. Enter a **Nickname** to help you recognize the integration later.
 1. Select the Bitbucket **Workspace** with your API repository.
-1. For **CI project**, select the Bitbucket repository you use for your API.
+1. Select the **CI project** used for your API.
 1. Select **Connect**.

 <img alt="Connect to Bitbucket Pipelines" src="https://assets.postman.com/postman-docs/bitbucket-pipelines-connect-project-v9-15.jpg" width="518px">